Eurocheque

+Popularity

-Eurocheques were particularly popular in German-speaking countries, where they were often issued as standard domestic cheques.
+Originally, Eurocheques were particularly popular in German-speaking countries, where they were often issued as standard domestic cheques.
 They usually had to be accompanied by a cheque guarantee card in order to be accepted in payment at a point of sale.
-The Eurocheque guarantee card also had the functionality of an ATM card.
+The Eurocheque guarantee card was enriched with a withdrawal function that could function across European borders in 1987 and payment function at merchants in 1989.
+It was the first time in history that a magnetic card could function across borders.
+A chip was then added in 1997, under the EMV standards (EMV stands for Europay, Mastercard, Visa).
 In some countries, such as Austria and Germany, virtually all Eurocheque cards were co-branded with the logo of the respective domestic debit card system and were actually debit cards.
-After its phase-out, virtually all of these Eurocheque cards were replaced by Maestro cards.
-Therefore, Maestro is very often considered to be the successor to the Eurocheque system.
+After the merger between eurocheque International and Eurocard International to create Europay International, virtually all of these Eurocheque cards were replaced by the Maestro brand, owned by Europay International Maestro cards.
+Therefore, Maestro is the direct successor to the Eurocheque system, with the eurocheque colors up until Mastercard (who took Europay International over in 2004) replaced them with the Mastercard "debit" card logo.

 The decision to end the issuing of Eurocheques was taken because increasing numbers of retailers and banks started to decline payment by Eurocheque and because the use of cash machines and credit cards by international travellers grew within Europe.
 The relatively high cost of processing Eurocheques, together with the costs resulting from fraud, were also among the factors.
 In advance of the move, the European Commission expressed concern that "the benefits of the existing eurocheque system, in particular its standardised cheque format and its clearing facilities in all European countries should not be lost."